weikinhuang/Chromonocle/README.md

-Chrome XHR Inspector
+Chromonocle
 ==================================================

-Chrome XHR Inspector adds expandable areas for XHR requests much like that in Firebug's console view.
+Chromonocle is an easy-to-use XHR (ajax) request inspector designed specifically for Chrome.
-Skips a panel change where XHR request details can be seen inline in the Chrome console
+It seamlessly brings the convenient XHR request inspecting functionality found in Firebug to the Chrome console.
+Chromonocle allows developers to see all the important info about ajax requests without ever leaving the console tab.

 ![Chrome XHR Inspector](https://github.com/weikinhuang/chrome-xhr-inspector/raw/master/img/screenshot.png)

 Building the Source
 --------------------------------------

-Chrome XHR Inspector uses the [grunt](https://github.com/cowboy/grunt) build system.
+Chromonocle uses the [grunt](https://github.com/cowboy/grunt) build system.

 ```bash
 # Install grunt.